JesusGonzalezA/Styles/README.md

 # 🎨 Styles
-Custom templates made in css and scss to make the web a better place.
+Custom templates made in css and sass to make the web a better place.

 ## 🌳 Organisation tree
 .